cohalloran1/march-madness/src/output/analysis/matchup_1140_vs_1433.md

 ## Analysis

-As a #6 seed, BYU has a significant seeding advantage over #11 seed VCU.
-Historically, #6 seeds have won 62.30% of games against #11 seeds in the tournament.
-This is expected to be a close matchup, with BYU having a slight edge (53.51% win probability).
+Despite being a lower #11 seed, VCU is favored over #6 seed BYU.
+VCU has the advantage with a 65.36% win probability.

 ## Betting Value Assessment

-**Fair Odds**: The betting line closely matches our projected win probability.
-No significant edge either way.
+**Strong Value**: Our model gives VCU a 65.4% chance to win, compared to the implied 34.6% from betting odds.
+This represents significant betting value.

 ## The Pick

-**BYU** has a slight edge, but this is essentially a coin flip.
+**VCU** has a slight edge, but this is essentially a coin flip.
 Could go either way.